rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

       :status: draft

       There is no compliant way to perform integer division by zero.
 A checked division will prevent any division by zero from happening.
-The programmer can then handle the returned :std:``std::option::Option``.
+The programmer can then handle the returned :std:`std::option::Option`.

-      Alternatively the check for zero can be performed manually, however as the complexity of the control flow leading to the invariant increases it becomes harder for programmers and static analysis tools to reason about.
+      The check for zero can also be performed manually.
+However, as the complexity of the control flow leading to the invariant increases, it becomes increasingly harder to reason about it.
+For both programmers and static analysis tools.

       .. code-block:: rust